sgeisler/cargo-remote/README.md

 ```

 ### Configuration
-You can place a file called `.cargo-remote.toml` in the same directory as your
+You can place a config file called `.cargo-remote.toml` in the same directory as your
-`Cargo.toml`.
-There you can define a default remote build host and user.
-It can
+`Cargo.toml` or at `~/.config/cargo-remote/cargo-remote.toml`.
+There you can define a
-be overridden by the `-r` flag.
+default remote build host and user.
+It can be overridden by the `-r` flag.

-Example `.cargo-remote.toml`:
+Example config file:
 ```toml
 remote = "builds@myserver"
 ```